August 19, 2025

 And if you’re wondering: Can I really improve my egg quality?
 I thought that was all about genetics! 🧬

-There are definitely a few things that you can do from your end, to slow down or decrease the natural decline in egg quality (which happens with age).
+There are definitely a few things that you can do from your end, to slow down the natural decline in egg quality (which happens with age).

 Backed by research, we’re going to dive into all there is to know about egg quality before freezing.